JoseDeFreitas/wikipedia-edits-chart/README.md

 # Wikipedia Edits Chart

-**In the near future, it will return a SVG image rather than a HTML page.**

 This is a little program that prints a chart, in the form of a calendar (based on the year you choose),[^1] that shows the days a specified user contributed to a specific Wikipedia project (that is, a specific Wikipedia language) and the